-As our calendar apps tick into 2024, a host of new employment laws are going into effect within the great state of California, and many of them will inevitably impact the film industry in minor or major ways.
+As our calendar apps tick into 2025, a host of new employment laws are going into effect throughout California, and many of them will inevitably impact the film industry in minor or major ways.

-In this post, we’ll review the new laws most relevant to professional filmmaking and provide insight on how they might affect producers, their crews, and the productions that bring them together.
+In this post, we’ll break down some of the new CA labor laws in 2025.
+We’ll review the new laws for California most relevant to professional filmmaking and provide insight on how they might affect producers, their crews, and the productions that bring them together.

-This post is no substitute for the legal consultation of a licensed lawyer, but it’s designed as a basic guide to help you spot red flags and troubleshoot your production operations.
+This post is no substitute for the legal consultation of a licensed lawyer.
+Instead, it’s designed as a basic guide to help you spot red flags and troubleshoot your production operations in compliance with new California employment laws in 2025.

 Let’s dig in.